Azure/bicep-types-az/generated/billing/microsoft.billing/2019-10-01-preview/types.md

 ## InvoiceSectionProperties
 ### Properties
 * **displayName**: string (ReadOnly): The name of the invoice section.
 * **state**: 'Active' | 'Restricted' (ReadOnly): Identifies the state of an invoice section.
-Possible values include: 'Active', 'Restricted'
 * **targetCloud**: 'USGov' | 'USNat' | 'USSec' (ReadOnly): Identifies the cloud environments that are associated with an invoice section.
 This is a system managed optional field and gets updated as the invoice section gets associated with accounts in various clouds.
-Possible values include: 'USGov', 'USNat', 'USSec'

 ## InstructionProperties
 ### Properties